bravetechnologycoop/BraveSensor/server/README.md

       1. Update `values.yaml` by putting the tag of your new container image in the `tag` field of `image`

-   1. make a new commit directly on `devenv` which updates the changelog and helm chart
+   1. make a new commit directly on `main` which updates the changelog and helm chart

    1. tag the new commit - for example, if the version number is v1.0.0, use `git tag v1.0.0`

-   1. push the new version to GitHub: `git push origin devenv --tags`
+   1. push the new version to GitHub: `git push origin main --tags`

-   1. update the `master` branch: `git checkout master && git merge devenv && git push origin master`
+   1. update the `production` branch: `git checkout production && git merge main && git push origin production`

 ## 2. Database changes